kemichai/rfmpy/README.md

 change at any time.

 ### Tests
-* Comparisons with Matlab codes look great.
+* Comparisons with Matlab codes are in good agreement (at least for the larger spikes).

 ### To do: ###
 * Write more tests []